 Students participate in an intensive three-week orientation through which they are introduced to client-management processes in the clinic, and to the community of non-legal supports and services for women.
-They are taught standards of professionalism and ethics, practice and court procedure, advocacy skills, client interviewing, and writing affidavits.
+They are taught court rules and procedure, advocacy skills, client interviewing, and writing affidavits.

 The clinical component of the Rise externship is worth 11 academic credits and is graded on a pass/fail basis.
 Student clinicians carry their own caseload and work on all aspects of their legal files.
-The level of service provided can range from providing summary advice to clients, to supplying unbundled legal services such as document drafting or legal coaching.
-In some cases, student clinicians will represent clients at the Provincial Court of BC.
-Students may occasionally also have the opportunity to work on cases that are being argued in the Supreme Court of BC or the BC Court of Appeal.
+The level of service provided to clients can range from providing summary advice, to supplying unbundled legal services such as document drafting or legal coaching.
+Students will have the opportunity to work on cars that are being argued in both the Provincial and Supreme Courts of British Columbia.
+In some cases, student clinicians will represent clients at the Provincial Court and may occasionally represent clients at judicial case conferences in the Supreme Court.

-The seminar component of the Rise externship is worth 4 academic credits, and is graded on participation in discussion and written work.
-Students attend a weekly seminar addressing various aspects of community based legal practice during which they are encouraged to critically reflect on the role of lawyers and the justice system, and the barriers that many women face while trying to access justice in BC.
-Student participation is often steeped in the experience of the clients they serve at the clinic, and results in thoughtful discussions on varied topics, such as the legal system often being a foreign culture to clients, the pursuit of effective, empowering advocacy on behalf of women with diverse experiences, and the tools available to responsibly work in community.
-Students present and facilitate case study discussions and are encouraged to draw on the group’s collective experience.
+The seminar component of the Rise externship is worth 4 academic credits and fulfills the seminar requirement for law students.
+Students attend a weekly seminar class during which they are encouraged to critically reflect on the role of lawyers and the justice system, and the barriers that many women face while trying to access justice in BC.
+Student participation often reflects their experiences with the clients they serve at the clinic, resulting in thoughtful discussions on varied topics, such as the legal system being a foreign culture to clients, the pursuit of effective, empowering advocacy on behalf of women with diverse experiences, and the tools available to responsibly work in community.

 Critical reflection is essential to sustaining and developing a community legal practice.
 Rise students reflect on their experiences with clients, with colleagues, the legal system and beyond through weekly reflective journaling and “rounds” where students come together with staff lawyers to share learning goals, challenges and insights.
 Participating in critical reflection and rounds encourages students to help one another and themselves in learning how to problem solve, situate their legal practice within a broader social context, and support their self-care.